AbhiMMenon/SG-LEM/README.md

-## ParMGridGen 1.0
+## 4. ParMGridGen 1.0

 The library used to generate super-grids though mesh agglomeration.
-First we need to compile the serial version of the library.
+We need to compile the serial version of the library.

     cd trunk/ParMGridGen-1.0/
     make serial
     cd ..
     cd ..

-## dbns library
+## 5. dbns library

 `OpenFOAM` library that uses `ParMGridGen-1.0` (serial) for coarse-graining CFD meshes.
 Tested for meshes made with `blockMesh` and also for those made with Ansys ICEM. *Should* work on any METIS format mesh.